Mafoko: Structuring and Building Open Multilingual Terminologies for South African NLP

 \subsection{Task and Models}

 We evaluated English-to-Tshivenda translation in two distinct domains: Mathematics and Election, using terminology lists from the DSAC.
+The datasets that were used for building the RAG terminology were English–Tshivenda Election and Mathematics (Grade R to 6) domain datasets.
+The election terminology dataset consisted of 576 English–Tshivenda term pairs and their associated context information that defines how a term is used.
+The mathematics terminology dataset consisted of 966 English–Tshivenda term pairs and their associated context information.
+The data extraction from PDF files, cleaning and aligning process was automated through a Python script.
 We used two large language models to assess the impact of our RAG approach: the high-performance GPT-4o-mini and the open-source LLaMA3-8B.